Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Another example of brief glimpses being scary as hell: a certain scene has an alien arm sneaking behind the kid — just before the lights go off.
-It made my aunt scream (and wonder why her husband was laughing).

 The family has just finished getting the house secured when they suddenly realize that they forgot to bring their dog inside.
 Right at that moment, they hear the dog start barking hysterically, and a moment later she whines in agony and then all is silent until footsteps are suddenly heard on the house.